wayworm/wayworm.github.io/_posts/2025-6-2-My-first-day-with-Jekyll.md

 tags: Jekyll websites
 ---

-Today I learn about Using Jekyll to set up a static site.
+Today I learnt about Using Jekyll to set up a static site.

 I still need to learn out to incorporate LaTex of some kind, to be able to write in some mathematics.
 Usually [MathJax](https://www.mathjax.org/) is the solution in my experience - it's very useful.
 I firsted learnt about it when trying to make [Anki](https://www.mathjax.org/) cards during my physics degree.
 Ultimately, paper flashcards won out in the end.